yvelikova/axway-open-docs/content/en/docs/apiportal_admin/role_mapping.md

 The **Search** searches for a given term and automatically expands the rows with the matches.

-The provided mapping options are applied using OR.
-That means, each setting (Organizations, Email, etc.) is applied individually.
-Therefore it's not possible to configure for instance a mapping to a group of an Organization AND a certain Email-Addresses.
+The mapping options are applied individually and cannot be combined.
+This means that you can apply one mapping setting (Organizations, Email Pattern, and so on) *OR* another, and you cannot, for example, configure a mapping of an organization *AND* a certain email pattern to a user group.

 The mapping takes effect on a user's next login to API Portal.

 ## Example use cases